Milwaukee police officer fatally shot, shooting suspect dead

 MILWAUKEE (AP) — Police say a Milwaukee police officer was fatally shot early Tuesday during an exchange of gunfire with a 19-year-old robbery suspect who also died from a gunshot wound.
-Milwaukee Police Chief Jeffrey Norman says the suspect fled when officers arrived at the scene about 1:15 a.m.
-He says one officer caught up with the suspect and a struggle ensued.
+Milwaukee Police Chief Jeffrey Norman says Terrell Thompson fled when officers arrived at the crime scene about 1:15 a.m.
+He says Officer Peter Jerving and his partner caught up with Thompson and a struggle ensued.
 Both men fired their weapons.
 The 37-year-old officer was mortally wounded and died at a hospital.
-The suspect died at the scene and the chief says it’s unclear whether it was from the shot fired by the officer or a self-inflicted gunshot wound.
+Thompson died at the scene.
+The chief says it’s unclear whether it was from the shot fired by the officer or a self-inflicted gunshot wound.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.